From Directed Polymers in Spatial-correlated Environment to Stochastic Heat Equations Driven by Fractional Noise in 1 +

 \section{Abstract}

-We consider the limit behavior of partition function of directed polymers in random environment represented by linear model instead of a family of i.i.d.variables in $1+1$ dimensions.
-Under the assumption that the correlation decays algebraically, using the method developed in [Ann.
-Probab., 42(3):1212-1256, 2014], under a new scaling we show the scaled partition function as a process defined on $[0,1]\times\RR$, converges weakly to the solution to some stochastic heat equations driven by fractional Brownian field.
-The Hurst parameter is determined by the correlation exponent of the random environment.
+We consider the limit behavior of partition function of directed polymers in random environment, which is represented by a linear model instead of a family of i.i.d.variables in $1+1$ dimensions.
+Under the assumption on the environment that its spatial correlation decays algebraically, using the method developed in [Ann.
+Probab., 42(3):1212-1256, 2014], we show that the scaled partition function, as a process defined on $[0,1]\times\RR$, converges weakly to the solution to some stochastic heat equations driven by fractional Brownian field.
+The fractional Hurst parameter is determined by the correlation exponent of the random environment.
 Here multiple It\^{o} integral with respect to fractional Gaussian field and spectral representation of stationary process are heavily involved. {\bf Key words}: stochastic heat equation, random walk, partition function, fractional noise, stationary fields, multiple It\^{o} integral {\bf 2010 MR Subject Classification}: 60F05,60H15,82C05.